-- 3.1.
-The Events Policy aims to create mutually beneficial outcomes for Cape Town residents, businesses and visitors by using the platforms created by events to contribute to Cape Town's growth, development and inclusivity. - 3.2.
+- 4.1.
+The Events Policy aims to create mutually beneficial outcomes for Cape Town residents, businesses and visitors by using the platforms created by events to contribute to Cape Town's growth, development and inclusivity. - 4.2.
 The Events Policy will assist and guide the City in managing event related activities in an efficient and effective manner thereby providing clarity to all role players and stakeholders.
-The Events policy aims to create an enabling mechanism for new approaches to event initiatives. - 3.3.
-Cape Town would like to ensure that it becomes a city for great events for visitors to the city and the events industry, by creating stability in the City's events calendar and clearly defining processes and systems that support events. - 3.4.
+The Events policy aims to create an enabling mechanism for new approaches to event initiatives. - 4.3.
+The City would like to ensure that Cape Town becomes a place for impressive events to attract visitors to Cape Town and events, by creating stability in the City's events calendar and clearly defining processes and systems that support events. - 4.4.
 Cape Town aspires to being a thought leader in the hosting of events and encourages innovation, new initiatives and creativity in areas such as the creation of new events, commercialisation of events, event greening, job creation projects and other innovative initiatives that can be implemented through the hosting of events.